Contact us

 Adderall addiction is effectively managed through a combination of medical detox, behavioral therapies, and ongoing support, as outlined in the best practices for addiction treatment detailed in the study published in Impulse: The Premier Undergraduate Neuroscience Journal (The Adderall Epidemic, 2021).

-• Medication Management: While there is no specific medication approved to treat stimulant addiction like Adderall directly, certain medications may be prescribed to manage withdrawal symptoms or co-occurring disorders such as depression or anxiety, which often accompany addiction.
+• Medication Management: While no specific medication treats Adderall addiction, some may help manage withdrawal symptoms or co-occurring disorders like depression.

 Can Adderall Addiction Be Prevented?